qwaneu/qwaneu.github.io/_drafts/tdd-glanceable-tests.md

 The function names reveal intent at the places where it is used, even though there is very little code inside of it.

 If we were to inline this, we'd have to read the inside everywhere.
-Fewer moving parts to read aid understanding code, and that includes tests.
+A few symbols don't hurt so much, but it adds up and eventually it becomes line noise.
+Fewer moving parts aid in understanding code, and that includes tests.
 We do have to make sure that the function has a clear name in the context where it is used, otherwise these extractions hurt more than they help.

 > An *Extract Method* refactoring is often more about the place where the method
 > is called, than the place where it is defined.

 > We prioritize making the whole more readable, even when we have to introduce
 > more parts.

+One of the goals of encapsulation is letting the whole pay for the price of the parts.
+If we don't need to look inside functions, because the name and parameters are clear, then it matters less how many layers there are.

 ## Don't use an abstraction you already have when it is a bad fit